uc-dipp/uc-dipp.github.io/members/example/index.md

     <h2>Title 1<h2>
     <h4>Title 4</h4>

+A good HTML reference can be found <a href="http://www.w3schools.com/html/">here</a>.
+A great free online course in HTML and CSS can be found <a href="http://www.codecademy.com/tracks/web">here</a>.

 ##Fun with CSS
 CSS provides your webpage with *style*.
 You should have your CSS in an external file in your member folder - and link it at the bottom of your index.html file as follows: